SanjivKannaa/delta_web_dev_task3/README.md

 - Unique Profile page for users
 - validates the registration forms
 - users can follow others users and get related posts on their feeds
-- users can request to delete a post if they are offensive
+- users can request to delete a post if they are feel its offensive